dlin-me/saasu/README.md

 ```
 #### Enumeration Classes

 Saasu use string tokens as required propery values in many cases.
-To help avoid typos and make it easy to lookup values, **Saasu PHP Client** make available constants grouped by classes with meaningful name.
-One can easily workout where they fit by inspecting the class names:
+To help avoid typos and make it easy to lookup values, **Saasu PHP Client** make available constants grouped by classes with meaningful names.
+One can easily work out where they fit by inspecting the class names:

 * AccountType